Moudilu/Private-Cloud/README.md

 2. [Monitoring with Prometheus and Grafana](./02_monitoring.md)
 3. [Install Nextcloud and backup services](./03_nextcloud.md)

-Remove this repository from your server with `rm -rf ~/Private-Cloud`.

 Congratulations, you have your own cloud running!

 ## Maintenance